Jackie Chambers

-Jackie Chambers (born September 8, 1984 in Miami, Florida) is a professional Arena football wide receiver who is currently a free agent.
+Jackie Chambers (born September 8, 1984) is an American former professional football wide receiver.
 He was signed by the Stampeders as a street free agent in 2009.
 He played college football for the Lane Dragons.

 Early life

 Chambers attended Miami Edison High School in Miami, Florida, where he was named a Class 5A All State First-Team selection as a senior in 2004.

 College career

 Chambers began his college career at the University of South Florida.
 As a senior, Chambers played at Lane College, where he was named First-Team All-Southern Intercollegiate Athletic Conference (SIAC) as a kick returner, and Second-Team All-SIAC as a wide receiver.

 Professional career

 On April 30, 2015, Chambers was assigned to the New Orleans VooDoo.
 He was placed on reassignment on July 28, 2015.